A Practical Guide to Using OKRs in Product Management

 Connecting OKRs to Product Management Domains and Time Horizons

-And in the context of OKRs, the role of Product Roadmaps becomes even more critical without getting easier to handle.
-They are one of the few essential artifacts as both an input for the OKR drafting and Output to communicate the chosen priorities needed to achieve drafted and committed OKR sets.
+In the context of OKRs, the role of Product Roadmaps are one of the few essential artifacts as both an input for the OKR drafting and Output to communicate the chosen priorities needed to achieve drafted and committed OKR sets.

 Product Roadmap and OKR Set Relationship